kelly-lin/12d-lang-server/doc/4dm/README.md

 The automatic generation allows us to gather the large amount of documentation very quickly but also comes at a price with many errors such as incorrect spacing and having pdf header/footer text included in function call descriptions and including symbol chacaracters in the text.

-A documentation patching system has been implemented to correct the mistakes.
+To address this, a documentation patching system has been implemented to correct the mistakes.

 See below for steps on creating a patch.